 Or perhaps He was writing the sins of the Pharisees who were accusing this woman.

-Maybe Jesus just needed time to collect His thoughts, because He was angry that they were humiliating this woman just to get at Him.
+Maybe Jesus just needed time to collect His thoughts because they were humiliating this woman just to get at Him.

 But Jesus didn’t do that.
 He didn’t blow His top and blast them.
 In an amazing display of self-control and compassion for this woman, He finally stood and said, “Whoever is without sin, you throw the first stone.”

 They slowly drifted away, dropping their stones as they left.
 Jesus, in a moment, transferred the humiliation from the woman to the religious men.
 What wisdom.
 What a man, this Jesus.
-You’ve just gotta love Him.
+You gotta love Him.
 I surely do.
 How about you?